aquatix/ns-api/README.md

 ns-api
 ======

 Query the Dutch railways about your routes, getting info on delays and more.
+See below for the syntax.

 For example, I use it to push notifications about my route to my phone through [Pushbullet](http://pushbullet.com).
 Clone [pyPushBullet](https://github.com/Azelphur/pyPushBullet) and include the pushbullet.py in your project.
 Then do something like this, which I automated through a crontab entry to check around the times I want: